Sherbertdlc/Capstone-Project/README.md

 For a more challenging project, I have created the same infrastrucure with Terraform, including:

-- Autoscaling group
+- Autoscaling groups
-- Load balancer
+- Load balancers
 - Increased availability by deploying in 2 Availability zones
 - 1 Public, 2 Private Subnets in each AZ
-- Database
+- RDS Database

 ## This three-tiered architecture consists of the following layers: ##